Skip to main content

 }

-Then you can import the ContainersConfig in your tests as follows:
+Finally, you can import the ContainersConfig into your tests as follows:

 @SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.RANDOM_PORT)